-Figures 2-6a, 2-6b and 2-6c on Page 16 show horizontal clearances from Roadways, Railways and Hydrants.
-For other situations and for additional details, see the NATIONAL ELECTRICAL SAFETY CODE, or contact the City of Chicopee, electrical inspector.
+Figures 2-6a, 2-6b and 2-6c show horizontal clearances from Roadways, Railways and Hydrants.
+For other situations and for additional details, see the NATIONAL ELECTRICAL SAFETY CODE or contact CEL Engineering or the City of Chicopee, electrical inspector.